lcarnegie/lcarnegie/README.md

-### Hi!
-My name is Luca Carnegie.

-I am a data analyst and product designer.
-I graduated from the [University of Toronto](https://www.utoronto.ca/)'s Bachelor of Information program, where I studied Design, Data Science and Technology Policy, with some courses in Economics.
-This makes me both able to be a, effective technical contributor to teams and gave me good practice in communicating complex, interdisciplinary topics to people in an accessible way.
-I've currently been working a lot on Language Model stuff, which I'm primarily helping the Canadian Urban Institute with at the moment.
+I'm a data analyst and product designer.
+I studied a Bachelor of Information at the [University of Toronto](https://www.utoronto.ca/), with an emphasis on Data Science and User Experience Design, along with modules in Economics/Business/Computer Science.
+I'm very passionate about Large Language Models and how they can facilitate communicating complex data to wide audiences.

-In my free time, I love solving my everyday problems with electronics, 3D printing, code and LLMs when I can.
-I also love anything to do with music (currently learning guitar!) and in my free time I play Trombone/Piano/Guitar and try to write my own songs (without LLMs (: ).
-Bring on the recommendations and requests!
+In my free time, I love anything to do with music and in my free time I play Trombone/Piano/Guitar and try to write my own songs (without LLMs).
+I also like messing around with code to solve my everyday problems.

-💾 My Tech Stack:
+💾 Tech Stack:

 ![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)